-(2) Funds Held and Invested by Florida State University Foundation, Inc. and the Florida State University Research Foundation, Inc. on Behalf of the Station
+(2) Funds Held and Invested by Florida State University Foundation, Inc. and the Florida State University Research Foundation, Inc. on Behalf of the Station:

 The Station has an agreement with the Foundation and the Research Foundation, whereby Station funds are held and invested by the Foundation and the Research Foundation on behalf of the Station.
-These amounts are included in the accompanying financial statements of the Station in "Cash and cash equivalents".
-Total cash held by the Foundation is \$577,268 and \$524,284 as of June 30, 2019 and 2018, respectively.
-Total cash held by the Research Foundation is \$1,982,584 and \$1,908,113 as of June 30, 2019 and 2018, respectively.
+These amounts are included in the accompanying financial statements of the Station in "Cash and cash equivalents."
+Total cash held by the Foundation is \$869,145 as of June 30, 2021.
+Total cash held by the Research Foundation is \$176,476 as of June 30, 2021.